tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 ## Key Encapsulation Mechanisms

-For the purposes of this document, we consider a Key Encapsulation Mechanism (KEM) to be any asymmetric cryptographic scheme comprised of algorithms satisfying the following interfaces [PQCAPI].
+For the purposes of this document, we consider a Key Encapsulation Mechanism (KEM) to be any asymmetric cryptographic scheme comprised of algorithms satisfying the following interfaces {{PQCAPI}}.

 * def kemKeyGen() -> (pk, sk)
 * def kemEncaps(pk) -> (ct, ss)